Chapter 7 : Seven.

 “One isn’t going to cut it,” Frank muttered, sculling the last of his glass and dropping it noisily back onto the table top.

 “Aye aye, time to cough up,” Harry wriggled in his seat, twisting his hand into his trouser pocket to thump a mound of coins in front of Elliot.
-The other’s followed suit, with Shamus and Elliot automatically deemed responsible due to the fact they were able to exit the table without crawling over anyone else.
+The other’s followed suit, with Shamus and Elliot automatically deemed responsible due to the fact they were able to exit the table without crawling over anyone else, not that Tarquin would have minded.
 “Girlies?”

 “They’re making us go Dutch, Grey.”

 Already breathing a little better at the prospect of a smidge more space, Maddy grinned at her friend, “Gryffindors though, aren’t they?
 Can't expect manners.”